mono/website/docs/advanced/garbage-collector/sgen/index.md

 The dark areas represent the blocks of memory that the SgenThreadInfo will track for each thread in the running application and contain the live data on each of the thread stacks, in addition to the register values.

-On some operating systems like OSX and Windows, a different mechanism is used to stop the threads (typically with a native call that suspends the threads).
+On some operating systems like macOS and Windows, a different mechanism is used to stop the threads (typically with a native call that suspends the threads).

 Roots
 -----